 Cost: $105 - $265 Click for current rates

 Phone Number: 910-692-8611

 Course Website: Official Website - Visit Pine Needles Golf Course's official website by clicking on the link provided.

-What to Expect: No course has hosted the Women’s U.S. Open in the last 15 years more times than Donald Ross’ classic Pine Needles (1996, 2001, and 2007).
+What to Expect: No course has hosted the Women’s U.S. Open more times than Donald Ross’ classic Pine Needles (1996, 2001, 2007, and 2022).
 Built in 1928, Donald Ross provided generous fairways and challenging green sites.
 There are strong elevation changes throughout the course yet is very walkable.
-The course has been lengthened from its original routing but still provides an intimate routing with short distances between tees and greens.
-Wayward shots will likely find a bed of pine sneedles to rest on; much like the backyards of virtually every home on found on the course.
+The course has been lengthened from its original design but still provides an intimate routing with short distances between tees and greens.
+Speaking of the greens, the restoration made them firm and fast while magnifying the breaks.
+The additional sand base also helps them drain exceptionally well when it rains.
+Wayward shots will likely find a bed of pine needles to rest on; much like the backyards of virtually every home on found on the course.
 Like most Ross courses, the greatness of Pine Needles is in the subtleties of the course as it lies across the natural terrain rather than trying to dominate it.
-Pine Needles is yet another pleasant Ross routing that can be played over and over without and gimmicks to get weary of.
+The design is solid with little disappointment, but nothing that is highly compelling or memorable compared to other highly renowned courses.
+Pine Needles is the kind of course you could easily play everyday, but it would benefit from some more engaging design elements.

 By the Numbers